Ho-yeong/Ho-yeong/README.md

 ## I always try to be a student, and Teacher!

 - 🔭 I’m currently working at Treenod in Hae-Un-Dae, Busan, South Korea !
-- 🌱 I’m currently learning everything [especially GraphQL] 🤣
+- 🌱 I’m currently learning everything [especially GraphQL, network] 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 📕 I am a native Korean speaker and can speak English and Japanese.
-- 🥅 2021 Goals: Get more knowledge about Nest.js and GraphQL, Pure JavaScript, TypeScript
+- 🥅 2021 Goals: Get more knowledge about Nest.js and GraphQL, Pure JavaScript, TypeScript, Network env
 - ⚡ Fun fact: I'm making a beat / and I am a gym freak [1000 pounds club!]